dhecloud/platypus_compounder/README.md

 5. `TX_INTERVALS` - time (seconds) between each transaction. > 30 is best just in case avax is congested. default: 30
 6. `CLAIM_VEPTP`    - Claim $VEPTP before compounding?
 1 if yes, 0 if no

-# Donations
+# Support me
-If this repository has helped you in any way, and if you would like to support me, you can send me any crypto on any EVM chain at `0xC986B1Aa3bFD11069e1e1bC67C712895Bc5DbC40` or sending me UST at `poohbear.ust`
+If this repository has helped you in any way, and if you would like to support me, you can send me any crypto (preferably stables) on any EVM chain at `0xC986B1Aa3bFD11069e1e1bC67C712895Bc5DbC40` or sending me UST at `poohbear.ust`